Vincent Tie

 The short answer is yes.

-The reasons for buying gold in the short to medium term are tied to the abovementioned reasons for the rising gold price.
+The reasons for buying gold in the short to medium term are tied to the abovementioned reasons for rising gold prices.

 What Happens to the Gold Price When the Fed Cuts Rates?